b3brooks5/Shell/README.txt

 that (as far as we understand) should create a file if it doesn't already exits that is read and writable and truncate to it.

-We also ran into a weird bug where specificall output wont work on Myras linprog but it will on Bryce's.
-We traced to problem back to the parse_check function which uses the built in stat struct so it must be something that we are not catching in out logic or something we don't understnd.
-The bug also only appeas with output redirection.
-It does't appea whe input and output are done the same line.
+We also ran into a weird bug where specific call output won't work on Myra's linprog but it will on Bryce's.
+We traced to problem back to the parse_check function which uses the built in stat struct so it must be something that we are not catching in out logic or something we don't understand.
+The bug also only appears with output redirection.
+It does't appear where input and output are done the same line.

 Double piping also doesn't work: